FRCAluminati3555/aluminati-vision/README.md

 ./remove-services.sh
 ./install-vision-service.sh
 ./install-booster-service.sh
-./read-only-fs.sh
 ```
-Be sure to select no for all options in the read-only-fs script.

 9. Set the filesystem to read-write, and navigate to /home/pi/Booster/src, and run
 ```
 make
 make install
+./read-only-fs.sh
 ```
-This will copy the Booster program to /home/pi/Booster/Booster.

-10. Set the filesystem to read-only, and reboot
+This will copy the Booster program to /home/pi/Booster/Booster and make the filesystem read-only.
+Be sure to select no for all options in the read-only-fs script.

+10. Reboot

 # Library
 The lib/src directory contains Java code for communicating with AluminatiVision from the robot code.
 The code is simple and should be able to be replicated in other languages (C++) with little difficulty.